jbcodeforce/kafka-studies/docs/index.md

 ## Security summary

-For deep dive on security administration [see confluent article](https://docs.confluent.io/platform/current/security/general-overview.html) and [product documentation](http://kafka.apache.org/documentation/#security).
+For deeper dive on security administration [see Confluent article](https://docs.confluent.io/platform/current/security/general-overview.html) and [Apache Kafka product documentation](http://kafka.apache.org/documentation/#security).

-The settings that are important:
+The settings that are important to consider:

 * [security.protocol](http://kafka.apache.org/documentation/#adminclientconfigs_security.protocol)
 See how the listeners are configured in Kafka.
 The valid values are: